Boyloso/iStock / Getty Images Plus via Getty Images

 Caffeine alternatives

 • Decaf drinks: If you love a regular cup of joe, try tricking yourself with decaf coffee for the same taste without as much caffeine.
-Keep in mind, though, that decaf doesn’t mean caffeine-free, as decaf coffee does have a small amount of caffeine, but far less than regular coffee.
+Keep in mind, though, that decaf doesn’t mean caffeine-free, as decaf coffee may have a small amount of caffeine, but far less than regular coffee.

-• Healthy snacks: You might think the only way to get your morning buzz is by drinking a cup of coffee, but there are lots of snacks that can energize you just as well, like nuts, cereal, and fresh fruits.
+• New snacks: You might think the only way to get your morning buzz is by drinking a cup of coffee, but there are lots of snacks that can energize you just as well, like nuts, cereal, and fresh fruits.

 Energy, the natural way